novatig/fastertransformer_backend/README.md

-## How to Run multi-node on the Cluster with Enroot/Pyxis support
+## (UNTESTED) How to Run multi-node on the Cluster with Enroot/Pyxis support

 **Warp up everything in a docker**: as described in *Prepare the ft-triton-backend docker* step.